ealingchambermusic/ealingchambermusic.github.io/events.md

 ---
 ### Upcoming events

-Our next concert will be Monday, 13th Febryart at St Mary's Church, Perivale.
+Our next concert will be Monday, 13th February at St Mary's Church, Perivale.
 The programme is available to download [here](/assets/programmes/Programme_17.02.pdf)

 | Date | Organiser |